Howard Shore: 2001–2006

-In 2004, Shore again collaborated with Martin Scorsese, scoring Scorcese's epic The Aviator, this time with the Brussels Philharmonic.
+In 2004, Shore again collaborated with Martin Scorsese, scoring Scorsese's epic The Aviator, this time with the Brussels Philharmonic.
 He won a second Golden Globe for the score, becoming the third composer to have won consecutive Golden Globes in the Original Score category.
 He also received his sixth Grammy nomination, and his fifth BAFTA nomination.

 He collaborated again with David Cronenberg in 2005 to score A History of Violence, starring Viggo Mortensen (who played Aragorn in the Rings trilogy).
 The film was a success and received two Oscar nominations.
 In 2006, he collaborated for the fourth time with Martin Scorsese, this time to score The Departed.
 That film was highly successful, and won four Oscars including a long-awaited win for Scorsese, and the Oscar for Best Picture.

 Although Shore was originally commissioned to compose the soundtrack for King Kong, he was later replaced by James Newton Howard due to "differing creative aspirations for the score" on his and the filmmakers' parts.
 This was a mutual agreement between himself and Peter Jackson.
 Despite this, Shore has a cameo near the end of the film as the conductor of the orchestra in the theater, performing portions of Max Steiner's score to the original 1933 version of the film.